-Nintendo has admitted that hackers may have gained names and passwords that could be used to access more than 160,000 Nintendo Accounts.
+(Pocket-lint) - Nintendo admitted in April 2020 that hackers may have stolen names and passwords that could be used to access more than 300,000 Nintendo Accounts.

 In a statement on its support site, it confirmed that Nintendo Network ID information for a staggering amount of gamers was illegally accessed.
 And that could mean that your ID and password have been seen, maybe even shared.

-It is likely you will know whether you have been affected over the coming days, as the Japanese gaming giant has vowed to send an email to all account members it believes were exposed.
+If you are one of the victims, you will either have been informed already or soon will be, as the Japanese gaming giant vowed to send emails to all account members it believes were exposed.

-In addition, it has discontinued the ability to use a Nintendo Network ID to access a Nintendo Account and it will be informing users on the steps needed to reset their passwords soon.
+In addition, it discontinued the ability to use a Nintendo Network ID to access a Nintendo Account and started to inform users on the steps needed to reset their passwords soon.